google/wuffs/doc/spec/rac-spec.md

 # Examples

 These examples display RAC files in the format of the `hexdump -C` command line tool.
-They are deliberately very short, for ease of understanding, and therefore exhibit unusually bad compression ratios.
+They are deliberately very short, for ease of understanding.
+Realistic RAC files, with larger chunk sizes, would typically exhibit much better compression ratios.

 ## Zlib Example (Root Node at End)